Hints allow you to specify the execution plan that the optimizer should generate.

 Note

-Since the INDEX(t1 PRIMARY) hint already exists in SEL$1, you do not need to specify the query block to which the hint applies.
+Since INDEX(t1 PRIMARY) already exists in SEL$1, it is not necessary to specify the query block for the hint.

-The preceding SQL statement can also be written as follows:
+The SQL statement can also be written as follows:

 SELECT /*+INDEX(t1 PRIMARY) INDEX(@SEL$2 t2@SEL$2 t2_c1)*/ * FROM t1 , (SELECT * FROM t2 WHERE c2 = 1 LIMIT 5) WHERE t1.c1 = 1;